ljonesdesign/161-recitations/docs/08-markup-control.md

 This recitation is geared towards helping you get your project done.
 The Lecture on Thursday will give you more context about why you are doing what you are doing.

-You are going to need to choose a book.
-I prefer that you stay away from classic popular books simply because I am weary of grading them.
-But if you must choose a popular book I will grade it.
+Long ago I decided to demonstrate this project using [The Children's Life of the Bee](http://www.gutenberg.org/ebooks/38516), so I will continue this tradition.
+Dr. Bergquist will teach about document markup using various other book examples in the lecture.
+You should not turn in our example projects used in our online teaching materials.
+If you have any question about your book, you should check in with me.

+You are going to need to [choose a book](http://www.gutenberg.org).
+If you choose from any of the most recent 1000 books below, you will be assured that no previous student has ever submitted a book from that list.
+It is a violation of the Honor Code to submit a project file that has been previously completed and submitted in any INLS 161 course.
+There are certain books that are submitted very frequently and if you choose one of these it may be subject to a more rigorous evaluation and a code check.
+I trust that all students are honorable and will have fun with formatting their own book.

 [Project Gutenberg Newest Releases](http://www.gutenberg.org/ebooks/search/?sort_order=release_date) Here is a list of the latest 1,000 recent additions.
 It's kind of fascinating to see what volunteers have been working on over the last six months.
 Find anything that you like but you should **not go for books with fewer that 8 chapters or more than 15 chapters ** and stay away from oddly formatted text or poetry.
 You want clean blocks of text; You will not attempt to include any graphics or photos from the book, so you should stay away from books that are mostly graphically in nature.
 It is okay to choose a book with some photos, but the text format you choose will not have the photos included.